North & South Thailand Highlights

 Catch our flight to the tropical island of Koh Samui.
 Relax on the beach or visit the town.
 Lying off of Thailand’s east coast in the Gulf of Thailand, Koh Samui offers everything you could possibly want in a beach retreat: white sandy beaches, coconut palms, fresh seafood and warm, clear waters.
 With an area of 247 square kilometers, Koh Samui is the largest island in an archipelago of around 80 islands.
 Like Phuket, Koh Samui attracts many visitors but still has plenty of out-of-the-way spots for those wishing to get away from it all.
 Approx travel time: Bangkok hotel to airport: 45 minutes.
 Flight to Koh Samui: 1 hour Transfer from Koh Samui Airport to the hotel: 40 minutes.

-Flight to our next tropical paradise, Krabi.
-This evening enjoy a sunset barbeque on the beach.
+Flight to a tropical paradise, Krabi.
+Settle in then this evening, enjoy dinner at a local restaurant.
 Stay close to the beach and enjoy some of the most beautiful scenic views that have made southern Thailand so famous.
 In the evening grab a cocktail and watch the sunset over the Andaman Sea.
 Your CEO will fill you in on all the other interesting options - such as sea kayaking and rock climbing - that are available in the area.
 This is the perfect place to get active or simply chill out and relax.
 Flight Koh Samui to Krabi - 1 hr 30 minutes

 Enjoy a boat trip to Maya Bay and the surrounding islands including Monkey Island, Koh Phi Phi, snorkelling and the Viking Cave.
 On Day 14, option to visit spas and relax, rent kayaks, snorkel or rock climb.
 On our excursion, our first stop is Monkey Island.
 The monkeys live off seafood and so have long fangs to crack open the shells of crabs.
 Continue on to Phi Phi Leh and discover the magical landscape of Maya Bay, where the movie 'The Beach' was filmed.
 We can swim and snorkel, then go to Viking Cave - where locals go to collect Swift's nests to make the chinese delicacy Bird Nest Soup.
 This afternoon we stop at Leamtong beach for lunch, before going to Hiun Klang and snorkel from off the boat.
 Before heading back to the marina we stop at Bamboo Island and Khai Nai Island.